abigail-ryan/mindful-habit/README.md

 ___

-### Deployment
-GitHub was used to deploy the Mindful Habit website.
-1. Login to your GitHub account
-2. Navigate to the project repository, mindful_habit
-3. Click the Settings button near the top of the page.
-4. On the left-hand side, click on the Pages button
-5. In the Source section, choose 'main' from the drop-down, select branch menu
-6. Select 'root' from the drop-down folder menu
-7. Click 'Save' and after a few minutes the project will be live and a link will be visible at the top of the page

-___

 ### Testing
 #### Manual Testing
 I had planned for Mindful Habit to be accessible on all screen sizes.
 The user is viewing Mindful Habit primarily for the classes information and booking form, and this needed to be easily accessed.
 I used Chrome Dev Tools to view Mindful Habit on various screen sizes through my entire project.